 At the end of Sefer ha-Middot ms. Warsaw (1430), the oldest extant manuscript of the book, is a synopsis of the book's chapters (labeled Simanei Sefer ha-Middot by the scribe).
 This text fits as the missing summary referred to at the end of the chapter on Memory, where the author wrote: "And the synopses of the general points about human dispositions that are written at the end of the book, one should review them twice a day...".
-Thus, a part of Sefer ha-Middot that was missing for nearly six centuries has now been recovered.
+Thus, a part of Sefer ha-Middot that was missing for about six centuries has now been recovered.

 The following materials are currently available on Sefer ha-Middot ha-Qazar (SMQ).
 Please feel free to download and study them: